wp-plugins/posts-to-adn/readme.txt

 Current features:

 * Format your post with 6 variables
-* Link shortening with bit.ly
+* Link shortening with bit.ly and YOURLS
 * Specify an excerpt length
 * Add a delay for your post to ADN
 * Send the Featured Image with your post
 * Per-post customization
+* Publish old posts with the box in the compose view

 I'm open to suggestions.